SEC Charges Executives of Network Infrastructure Company With Accounting Fraud

-The Securities and Exchange Commission charged the former CEO and CFO of FTE Networks, Inc., a network infrastructure company formerly based in Naples, Florida, with conducting a multi-year accounting fraud.
-This alleged scheme involved inflating the company's revenues for certain periods by as much as 108 percent, the misappropriation of millions of dollars of company funds for personal use, and concealing the then NYSE listed publicly-traded company's issuance of almost $23 million in convertible notes.
+The Securities and Exchange Commission today charged the former CEO and CFO of FTE Networks Inc., a network infrastructure company formerly based in Naples, Florida, with conducting a multi-year accounting fraud.
+This alleged scheme involved inflating the company’s revenues for certain periods by as much as 108 percent, the misappropriation of millions of dollars of company funds for personal use, and concealing the then-NYSE listed publicly traded company’s issuance of almost $23 million in convertible notes.

 Separately, the U.S. Attorney’s Office for the Southern District of New York announced criminal charges against Palleschi and Lethem for related misconduct.